ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 | purpose_of_use               | O/R         | urn:oasis:names:tc:xspa:1.0:subject:purposeofuse   | Code indicating the purpose of use.
 In the Swiss EPR the value SHALL be taken from the EPR Purpose Of Use Value Set.                                               |
 | person_id                    | O/R         | urn:oasis:names:tc:xacml:2.0:resource:resource-id  | SHALL be the EPR-SPID of the patients EPR.                                                                                                                                |

-<figcaption>Attributes of the IUA Get Access Token response in the JWT extension ihe_iua.</figcaption>
+<figcaption id='jwttiua'>Attributes of the IUA Get Access Token response in the JWT extension ihe_iua.</figcaption>

 ##### The JWT ch_epr extension